Image

 What Are the Different Types of Juvenile Crimes in Taney County and Throughout Missouri?

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+• Curfew Violations: Being in public during hours when a minor is required to be at home.
 These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, similar to shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in severe cases.
+To be charged, vandalism must be proven to be purposeful.
+Penalties range from restitution and fines to probation or, in severe cases, detention.

 • Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

 • Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases over that age.
-However, if a traffic violation is serious enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.
+The Juvenile Division can’t handle cases beyond that age.
+Yet, if a traffic violation is serious enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.

-• Unlawful Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+• Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Juvenile Crimes Lawyer Taney County, MO | Combs Waterkotte